 - Context: For documents like product brochures, it’s important to make sure the copy and images work together.
 After all, you don’t want an image of a suit next to a line of text about a dress.

-How do you ask someone to review a document?
+How to ask someone to review a document

 To ask someone to review a document in Filestage, simply invite them to a review step in your project.
 They’ll immediately have access to all the documents in that review step, including the full version history.
 You can also send them a link to the document review by email or chat – like Slack and Microsoft Teams.

 Thanks for reading!
-I hope you’ve learned a lot about how to review documents and why it’s so important.
+I hope you’ve learned a lot about how to review documents and why the document review process is so important.

 From company policies to marketing copy, document review software makes the feedback and approval process better for everyone.
 If you’d like to give it a try with Filestage, request a trial and take it for a spin!